 If you have a piano handy you can ask them to play the tuning notes and match the pitch by turning your tuning pegs.
 Today, there are also a number of apps for your smartphone that will help you tune your instrument.

 Electronic tuners are available and make tuning a snap.
 Simply plug your instrument into the tuner and pluck a string, then turn your tuning pegs until the arrow lines up with the correct note on the face of the tuner and your done.
 Go through all four strings.

-Bass tablature, or bass tab is a simple system of music notation to help you learn how to play bass.
+Bass tablature, or bass tab, is a simple system of music notation to help you learn how to play bass guitar for beginners to advanced players.
 Tab is available through books, bass magazines and at various websites online.
-Learning how to play bass using tabs is just a small part of learning the instrument but it’s a great way to start playing songs quickly.
+Learning how to play bass guitar using tabs is just a small part of learning the instrument but it’s a great way to start playing songs quickly.

 Bass tab is a system that shows the strings of the bass drawn horizontally, like this:

-In this example start by playing the 3rd fret on the E-string followed by the 2nd fret on the A-string, the 5th fret on the A-string and finally the 5th fret on the D-string and then back down thru the same notes.
+In this example start by playing the 3rd fret on the E-string followed by the 2nd fret on the A-string, the 5th fret on the A-string and finally the 5th fret on the D-string.

 Measures are marked as in standard notation with a vertical bar line.
 Often rhythm is not indicated in bass tablature.
 All you get is the order and position of the notes.
 Rhythm may occasionally be marked with the count written under the fret numbers.
 It’s often best to listen to the song you’re practicing to get the rhythm of the piece.